 Think of it this way.
 With each search update, Google is attempting to mimic the real world of business.
 Quality businesses generate buzz because they provide superior products and valuable services for their customers.
 Businesses without a history of outstanding products or support go unnoticed until they “pay their dues.”
 Every business has to prove itself.
 That’s not the way it used to be back in the early days of search.

 Remember when Google search results were full of low quality sites?
 If you conducted a search on “how to save money on car insurance,” for example, hits often included sites filled with spam and poorly written articles or stories plagiarized from higher-quality outlets.
 Finding quality information meant hunting through a sea of AdSense and affiliate sites before finding useful information.

-According to Google, along with big updates like Panda, it revises its search algorithm more than 500 times per year.
+According to Google, along with big updates, it revises its search algorithm more than 500 times per year.
 Many of these revisions draw the ire of website owners who believe that they are being unfairly punished.
 The “Google versus site owner” tug of war will likely continue forever, but what is clear is that websites that exist for the right reasons will ultimately be rewarded.